armeehn/git-tutorial-qscu/README.md

 Lastly, we'll discuss some tips and tricks
 - How to write a good commit message
 - Keeping your workspace organized!
-- Where to learn more, troubleshoot
+- Where to learn more and troubleshoot
-- GitHub Student Developer Pack
+- GitHub Student Developer Pack: https://education.github.com/pack

 Thank you for your attendance!